 Education and Information Resources

-ACP’s Medical Knowledge Self-Assessment Program (MKSAP) gives internists an opportunity to test their knowledge and compare their results with national averages.
+ACP’s Medical Knowledge Self-Assessment Program (MKSAP) gives internal medicine physicians an opportunity to test their knowledge and compare their results with national averages.
 In addition, ACP offers postgraduate board review courses, recertification courses, and chapter/regional meetings.
-For future internists, ACP provides education and career information, produces, and administers an In-Training Examination for residents.
+For future internal medicine physicians, ACP provides education and career information, produces, and administers an In-Training Examination for residents.

 ACP is governed by an elected Board of Regents.
-The Board is advised by a network of ACP committees and by the ACP Board of Governors, which is composed of elected Governors in chapters and regions of the United States, Bangladesh, Canada, Central and South America, India, Japan, Saudi Arabia, Southeast Asia (which includes: Indonesia, Malaysia, the Philippines, Singapore, Thailand) and the Gulf chapter (which includes Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates).
-The ACP Caribbean chapter will be official in July 2016.
-ACP sponsors the Council of Subspecialty Societies, which represents 25 subspecialty societies and internal medicine organizations.
-ACP is represented in the American Medical Association, the Council of Medical Specialty Societies, and other organizations.
+The Board is advised by a network of ACP committees and by the ACP Board of Governors, which is composed of elected Governors in chapters and regions of the United States.
+ACP has international chapters in Bangladesh, Brazil, Canada, Caribbean, Central America, Chile, Colombia, India, Japan, Mexico, Saudi Arabia, and Venezuela.

 Officer and Staff Spokespersons